felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 Modify your line following code with localization from Lab 3 to implement the go-to-goal behavior as described above.

 ## Solution
 No solution is provided for this lab.
-If you need extra explanation, check the Jupyter Notebook for [Mobile Robot Control with PID](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb).
+If you need extra explanation, study the Jupyter Notebook for [Mobile Robot Control with PID](https://nbviewer.org/github/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb).

 ## Challenge: Pose Control
 Change your code to implement pose control (position and orientation).